overflw/kafka-benchmarking/README.md

     cd ansible/open-messaging
     docker run --rm -v ./benchmark:/benchmark $(docker build -q .) "bin/benchmark --drivers driver-kafka/kafka-exactly-once.yaml workloads/max-rate-1-topic-1-partition-1p-1c-1kb.yaml"

 You can change the workload and driver config in the previous command to modifiy the benchmark.
+Available drivers and workloads can be found in the `ansible/open-messaging/benchmark` folder, once the docker command from the ansible initial setup section was executed.

 ### General Notes